talosgl/jojos-tech-guides/docs/python-script-setup.md

 ## Overview
 This is a quick and easy guide to help you get set up to run Python scripts on your computer.
 We'll cover the steps necessary for Windows 11, macOS, and Linux (via Ubuntu).

+Note: If you're viewing this on the web via GitHub's "Code" preview, you can open up an Outline using the outline icon (usually in the top-right).

 ### Audience
 Tech-savvy folks who:
 - found a Python script online and want to run it